 There's no shortage of talk about email marketing, which is an effective way to communicate with customers.
 But it isn't necessarily the most effective means of communication.
 For some aspects of your business, SMS is a far better choice.
 In this post, we'll examine what SMS marketing is, and the circumstances under which it shines.

 SMS stands for short message service, though you probably know it better by its colloquial name—text messaging.
 SMS was invented so friends and acquaintances could send quick, easy-to-digest messages to one another.
-These shorter messages are more convenient than email or other forms of communication because their small size and phone integration means they can be opened and read quickly.
+These shorter messages are more convenient than an email or other forms of communication such as voice-over multi-line VOIP because their small size and phone integration mean they can be opened and read quickly.
 SMS marketing is the act of sending text messages to customers for marketing purposes.
 When done correctly, it can be a very effective tool.

 SMS marketing is more effective than email marketing